31 May Babinsky. School (1952 – 1963). 8: Idol of Imported Stuff. Lingerie in Soviet History

 Luckily, I inherited Rakhil’s indifference to fashion but flaunters of non-Soviet-made clothes were a painful sight to behold for most women.

 The awareness of choices and glamor was doggedly spreading to lingerie.
-Pretty underthings were still an unreachable dream, a mirage hovering beyond the women’s earthly experience full of trauma.
+Pretty underthings stubbornly remained an unreachable dream, a mirage hovering beyond the women’s earthly experience full of trauma.
 How else could it be in a communal apartment… where your body had no secrets that only you knew… where the laundry soaked in a basin in the middle of the kitchen then hung drying in the hallway… where everyone saw every stitch, every darning, every patch, every blemish… where one expected to be watched through the keyhole by the neighbors, the janitor, the militiaman.
 But at least they now had the mirage.

 Pantyhose crossed the border from Czechoslovakia in the late 1960s and, for a long time, they were a deficit and their price astronomical.
 Even pantyhose produced domestically beginning in 1970s were unaffordable; in 1976, a pair cost four rubles, almost my daily wages.
 With their remarkable coping skills, Soviet women quickly exposed the pioneering fashion for what it truly was: stockings attached to underwear.
 So, they did the attaching.
 And they wore the result proudly.
 (I acquired my first pair in Chicago… in a supermarket, of all places!)